patrickcollins12/esphome-fan-controller/README.md

 # ESPHome Fan Controller

-This project describes how to build a quiet thermostat controlled fan for cooling your media console, gaming cupboard or anything else.
+This project describes how to build a whisper quiet thermostat-controlled fan for cooling your media console, gaming cupboard or that dying star in your networking cabinet.

 The software is ESPHome and Home Assistant.
 The hardware is an ESP32 with a regular 12v 120mm Computer Fan (PWM) and a Temperature Sensor (DHT11).